 Choosing not to study at a Russell Group university, for whatever reason, certainly doesn’t mean that you won’t come out of university without a good degree.
 In fact, there are a number of great institutions throughout the UK that are not part of the Russell Group, but are still frequently ranked within the top 10 in major league tables, such as St Andrews and the Lancaster University.

-As mentioned before, when it comes to narrowing down your choices, your decision should ultimately be influenced by what you deem to be your own personal priorities, such as the course and subject you want to study, distance from home, accommodation, and whatever other various aspects that might be important to you.
+As mentioned before, when it comes to choosing a university, your decision should ultimately be influenced by what you deem to be your own personal priorities, such as the course and subject you want to study, distance from home, accommodation, and whatever other various aspects that might be important to you.
 At the end of the day, rankings and reputation are important to a certain extent, but they aren’t the be all and end all.
 You need to choose what is best for you.